New bs() is a wrapping function that single-handedly builds the

-multi-omics networks with coglasso()
+multi-omics networks with coglasso() and selects the best one

 according to the preferred model selection method with

-in a single function call.
+select_coglasso() in a single function call.

-, performing eXtended Efficient StARS, a
+New xestars(), performs eXtended Efficient StARS, a

-significantly faster and more memory-efficient version of XStARS.
+significantly faster version of XStARS.

 How much faster?

-In our tests, xestars()
+In our tests, xestars() runs 80-90% faster than xstars(), even

 more in specific instances.

-What features make xestars()
+What features make xestars() faster?

-First of all, the check for stability that in xstars()
+First of all, the check for stability that in xstars() is

 performed after iterating throughout all the penalty parameters,